figtools/figgy.docs/docs/figgy-cloud/okta.md

 When running configure you will be prompted to input the OKTA Embed link, be sure to enter the link you copied earlier.
 If you lost it, you can find it under your application's `General` tab under `App Embed Link`.

-If you enter your MFA (or don't) and then see the list of your environments and your user's associated roles then you are GRAVY BABY!
+If you enter your MFA (or don't) and then see the list of your environments and your user's associated roles then you are GRAVY!
 Celebrate!
 ```console
 ...